All-Hands-AI/OpenHands/openhands/resolver/README.md

 Follow these steps to use this workflow in your own repository:

 1. [Create a personal access token](https://github.com/settings/tokens?type=beta) with read/write scope for "contents", "issues", "pull requests", and "workflows"

+   Note: If you're working with an organizational repository, you may need to configure the organization's personal access token policy first.
+See [Setting a personal access token policy for your organization](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization) for details.

 2. Create an API key for the [Claude API](https://www.anthropic.com/api) (recommended) or another supported LLM service